 How does it fare against the Snapdragon 888?

 The Exynos 2100 seems much closer to the Snapdragon 888 on paper, as the two SoCs share a near-identical CPU setup.
 In fact, Geekbench 5 testing and our own Speed Test G (seen above) show only a small difference in CPU power.
 Furthermore, Geekbench 5 multi-core scores show Samsung’s silicon outpacing Qualcomm’s processor by a small margin.

-Graphical performance is still Samsung’s Achilles Heel compared to Qualcomm though, and the Exynos 2100’s GPU is still a long way behind the Snapdragon 888.
-In fact, it even falls a little short of last year’s Snapdragon 865 series GPUs.
+Graphical performance is still Samsung’s Achilles Heel compared to Qualcomm though, and the Exynos 2100’s GPU is still a way behind the Snapdragon 888.
+In fact, it even falls a little short of some phones running last year’s Snapdragon 865 series processors.
+The gap is much smaller than the Exynos 990 versus the Snapdragon 865 though.
 Check out our full Exynos 2100 vs Snapdragon 888 rundown at the link.